Factor V Leiden thrombophilia

 - The American Heart Association has published an article for patients on factor V Leiden.

 - Genetics Home Reference (GHR) contains information on Factor V Leiden thrombophilia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Factor V Leiden thrombophilia.
 Click on the link to view a sample search on this topic.